DavidVFitzGerald/trade-flows-analysis/README.md

 Note: due to time constraints, and the fact that the pipeline needs to be run only once a year, no orchestrator such as Airflow or Kestra was used for this project.

 ## Requirements
-To run the pipeline of this project, you need an account on Google Cloud Platform (GCP) with credits
+To run the pipeline of this project, you need an account on Google Cloud Platform (GCP) with credits (the cost is less than 5 USD per run).

 ## Setup
+In case you would like to run the data pipeline, follow the steps described below to setup the various things needed.
 ### Google Cloud Platform
-In case you would like to run the data pipeline, follow the steps described below.
 1. On GCP, create a new project and select it.
 2. Create a service account and assign the "Storage Admin", "BigQuery Admin", "Compute Admin", and "Dataproc Administrator" roles to it.
 To keep things simple, only one service account is created for the purpose of this project.
 3. Create a JSON key for that account